fky2015/substrate-MCA/README.md

 ## Info

-There is a substrate-contracts-node campatible version [substrate-contracts-node-with-pBFT][substrate].
+There is a substrate-contracts-node campatible version [bit-substrate-contracts-node][substrate].

 This is campatible to [Substrate May 12th, 2022](https://github.com/paritytech/substrate/commit/7d233c2446b5a60662400a0a4bcfb78bb3b79ff7).